Article 370 and Article 35A: Key Elements and Abrogation

 10 shares

 Article 370 has historically remained a hot topic in India.
-A common consensus in the country called for its abrogation to create a country with one constitution and one flag.
-The article provides special status to the erstwhile state of J&K in matters of governance, land ownership, and employment among many other things; giving rise to a sense of partiality in the world’s largest democracy.
-Thus, on 5 August 2019, Article 370 and 35A were revoked.
+A common consensus in the country called for its abrogation to create a country with one Constitution and one flag.
+The Article provides special status to the erstwhile State of J&K in matters of governance, land ownership, and employment among many other things.
+Thereby giving rise to a sense of partiality in the world’s largest democracy.
+Thus, on the 5th of August 2019, Article 370 and 35A were revoked.
 At the same time, J&K was bifurcated and made into a new union territory.
-In this blog, let’s see in detail what Article 370 of Indian Constitution actually is and the key points related to it.
+In this blog, let us see in detail what Article 370 of Indian Constitution is and the key points related to it.

 What were the Key Elements of Article 370 of the Indian Constitution?

-• One of its paramount provisions was that it ensured that the Indian Parliament shall seek approval from the constituent assembly of the Jammu & Kashmir governments before implementing any laws or provisions or before extending the amendments of existing laws to the erstwhile state.
+• One of its paramount provisions was that it guaranteed that the Indian Parliament shall seek approval from the Constituent Assembly of the Jammu & Kashmir governments before implementing any laws or provisions or before extending the amendments of existing laws to the erstwhile State.

 • Apart from this, the central government cannot call out a Financial Emergency under Article 360 or for any other internal disturbance in the country.
-The exemption was guaranteed only in matters of External Affairs, Defence, Finance and Communication.
+Furthermore, the exemption was guaranteed only in matters of External Affairs, Defence, Finance and Communication.

 What was Article 35A?

-Article 35A was considered the kernel of Article 370.
+Article 35A was considered the seed of Article 370.
 It provided the fundamental base for it.
 Article 35A was inserted into the Constitution of Jammu and Kashmir in 1954.
-The order for its application was pronounced by then-President Rajendra Prasad.
-It was because of this Article, subsumed within Article 370, that no outsider could buy or own property within Jammu and Kashmir.
-Neither was it possible for any citizen outside of J&K to apply for a job in Jammu and Kashmir.
-All these privileges were exclusive to its ‘Permanent Citizens’, who owned a hereditary state subject.
-The aforementioned term ‘Permanent Residents’ in our Article 370 blog has a special meaning in the Indian constitution.
+Moreover, the order for its application was pronounced by the then-President Rajendra Prasad.
+It was because of this Article, within Article 370, that no outsider could buy or own property within J&K. Neither was it possible for any citizen outside of J&K to apply for a job in Jammu and Kashmir.
+All these privileges were exclusive to its ‘Permanent Citizens’, who owned a hereditary State subject.
+The aforementioned term ‘Permanent Residents’ in our Article 370 blog has a special meaning in the Indian constitution

-Let us understand it by observing the features of Article 35A
+Furthermore, let us understand it by observing the Features of Article 35A:

-• All the rights as a permanent resident under the constitution of Jammu and Kashmir will be given to the person who was a state subject on May 14 1954, who has been a citizen of the state for at least 10 years, lawfully owns a property in the state.
+• All the rights as a permanent resident under the Constitution of Jammu and Kashmir are given to the person who is:

-• All the permanent resident of the state must have their Permanent Resident Certificate which states their right in the state.
+• All the permanent resident of the State must have their Permanent Resident Certificate which declares their right in the State.

-• The definition of a permanent resident can be altered by the state legislature with a minimum of two-thirds majority.
+• Additionally, the definition of a permanent resident can be altered by the State legislature with a minimum of two-thirds majority.

 • Article 35A also identifies the citizens as permanent residents who had earlier migrated to Pakistan but have now returned.